 Kim Kardashian & Kanye West Fully Expecting To Be Attacked By Taylor Swift On ‘Reputation’

 Bring it!
-Kim Kardashian and Kanye West had a HUGE falling out with Taylor Swift, so they’re totally expecting to be dissed on Tay’s fiery new album ‘Reputation.’
-A source close to the couple tells us EXCLUSIVELY that Kimye are preparing for ‘war!’
+Kim Kardashian and Kanye West had a HUGE falling out with Taylor Swift, so they’re ready to be dissed on her album ‘Reputation.’
+A source close to Kimye tells us EXCLUSIVELY they are preparing for ‘war!’

 Taylor Swift, 27, has fans in a frenzy after announcing her sixth studio album Reputation, teasing it with cryptic videos of slithering snakes after being branded as one herself.
 However, not everyone is hyped about Taylor’s new release — including Kim Kardashian, 36, and Kanye West, 40, since it’s almost a guarantee that she won’t be holding back after their heated feud.
 In fact, Kimye are ready for battle!
 “Kim and Kanye fully expect things with Taylor to get nasty and they want to be ready,” a Kardashian insider tells HollywoodLife.com EXCLUSIVELY.
 “Kim’s called her mom and sisters and everyone on her team to get their advice on how to clap back.
 She knows the inevitable barrage on social media is going to be intense.
 The Swift army is already on the attack with the snake emojis but clearly it’s only the beginning.”
 Click here for pics of Kanye and Taylor’s past beef.